Donate Now!

 The CEPD Office is authorized to certify and accredit eligible educational programs in the following credit categories:

-**Note: All scientific planning committees must be chaired by a NOSM faculty member and should include NOSM faculty members who represent members of the target audience.
+**Note: All scientific planning committees must be chaired by a NOSM University faculty member and should include NOSM University faculty members who represent members of the target audience.

 Notice of Changes

-Once the application has been approved, any changes to the program are subject to approval by the CEPD Office.
-Approval will be revoked should any such changes not meet with CEPD standards.
+Once the program has been accredited/certified, any changes to the program are subject to approval by the CEPD Office.
+Approval will be revoked should any such changes not meet with CFPD Mainpro+ certification or RCPSC MOC Accreditation standards.

 Where any of the following changes to approved programs are unavoidable, the applicant must notify the CEPD Office, by completing the application amendment form, (note that changes will be reviewed and you will be advised of applicable review fees or the possible need to submit a new application):